BimmerBass/CopperChess/README.md

     - King evaluation:
         - Bonus for castling
         - Penalty for being on other ranks than the back rank in middlegame.
-        - Bonus for manhattan distance to enemy king in endgame (should increase towards the late endgame)
         - Bonus for centralization in endgame.
 Either using Manhattan center distance or just having a hardcoded piece-square table.
     - Queen evaluation:
         - Penalty for early development (only applicable in middlegame).
 Will perhaps be determined based on amount of pieces on the back rank.